esterkin31415/Software-Architect-Project-11/artefacts/architecture/hypothesis-emergency-responder/README.md

 # Hypothesis Statement

 **We believe** that implementing a Proof of Concept for the Real-Time Emergency Responder Subsystem

 **For** the MedHead Consortium Enterprise Architecture Team

-**Will achieve**
+**Will**
-* Confidence around the simplicity of such a system
+* Achieve user confidence around the simplicity of such a system.
-* Confidence around the ability of other systems to integrate with the Emergency Responder system.
-* Confidence around the resilience and responsiveness of such a system under load
+* Efficiently treat hundreds of thousands of patients per year.
+* Save more lives.

 **We will know we have succeeded when we see:**
-* A clear OpenAPI specification with 4 or fewer endpoints (including health checks)
+* That over 90% of emergency cases are derived to the nearest relevant hospital in the network.
+* That the average of emergency derivations go from 18.25 minutes (today) to 12.00 minutes (desired value).
-* Sub 200 millisecond response time maintained under load of up to 800 requests per second, per service instance.
+* That we get less than 200 millisecond response time maintained under load of up to 800 requests per second, per service instance.
 * An implementation which explains which standards it respects and why.
-* Instructions to productionize the proven pattern
+* Instructions to put into production the PoC.
-* Implementation completed within an allocated time frame
+* Implementation completed within the allocated time frame.

 # Example Behaviour and a Description of the Capability

-The Real-Time Emergency Responder Sub-system is intended to receive one or more medical specialisms (See [Specialism Reference Data](../models/reference-data/specialities)) and a data store of recent hospital information in order to suggest a hospital, with an available bed, which is associated with
+The Real-Time Emergency Responder Sub-system is intended to receive one or more medical specialisms (See [Specialism Reference Data](../models/reference-data/specialities)) and a data store of recent hospital information in order to suggest the nearest hospital with an available bed, which is associated with
     one or more matching specialisations.
+The location of the emergency incident must also be provided.

    For example: